 Our three-year CLIR-funded project, Broadcasting Baltimore: Digitizing Hidden Histories in the WJZ-TV Collection began in September of 2022.
 The project’s goal is to digitize and describe 1000 hours of video from the WJZ-TV Collection that documents the voices of underrepresented communities in Baltimore City from 1977-2000.
-We began by digitizing the rest of the WJZ-TV … Continue reading CLIR Update #1: City Line Is Digitized
+We began by digitizing the rest of the WJZ-TV … Continue reading Broadcasting Baltimore Update #1: City Line Is Digitized

 ATHA Rocket Grant Fuels WJZ-TV Searches